Schwäbisch Gmünd: Festivals

+Economy

 Since the 17th century, Schwäbisch Gmünd has been home to producers of gold and silver handicrafts.
 An almost forgotten craft was the so-called "Silberporzellan", "Metallporzellan" or "Silberbelagwaren".
 Today it is known as Silver overlay and Schwäbisch Gmünd was home of inventor Friedrich Deusch who began to decorate not only porcelain but also glass with this unique technique in the end of 19th century.
 All the important items which are dealt on the art market today are originated in Schwäbisch Gmünd.
 The city is also home to the Forschungsinstitut für Edelmetalle und Metallchemie, an institute for precious metal work and surface technology.

 Other important industries include automotive suppliers like the steering division of Robert Bosch GmbH, manufacturers of machinery and glass, and a large subsidiary of the Swiss toiletries and medicine producer Weleda.

 Schleich a producer of handpainted toy figurines and accessories, was founded here by Friedrich Schleich in 1935 and run as a family-owned business until the end of 2006.